Job titles, income, social following, successful businesses, free time, attitude about life, physical fitness, excellence at a hobby…

 Comparing ourselves to others simply removes focus from what we should be excited about within ourselves.

 This has been a struggle for me personally lately when it comes to being an entrepreneur.
 I am writing a book, blogging once a week, building a software product, maintaining a few existing software products, and exploring new opportunities.
-In surrounding myself with blogs, podcasts, and books of those who have found success in entrepreneurship, it is very easy to feel like I don’t have what it takes.
+In surrounding myself with blogs, podcasts, and books about those who have found success in entrepreneurship, it is very easy to feel like I don’t have what it takes.
 I see that they have more followers, bigger email lists, more blog comments, and those that share their income (which a surprising number of them do), they make WAAAY more money than I do at this point.

 I have determined to not let this get me down.
 Instead, I’m going to keep chugging along.
 Reminding myself that comparison in those areas will only discourage me from moving forward.
 I remind myself that: